rabix/benten/Readme.md

 ## Breadcrumb trail

 As mentioned earlier, views can switch to displaying a step within the current workflow.
-A breadcrumb trail above the view keeps track of what steps the user has clicked through and the user can click on the trail to switch to an earlier view.
+A breadcrumb trail (AKA tabs) above the view keeps track of what steps the user has clicked through and the user can click on the trail to switch to an earlier view.

 ## Code editor
 The code editor pane shows the raw code.
 This is the code that is being parsed to